OneShot review

 What I liked

 The presentation was nice.
-Sure, it’s RPG Maker XP, so janky movement and low resolution ahoy.
-But just like many other titles made with the engine (SigCorp series, anyone?) it compensates for this with great music and pixel art.
-There is a lot of style / “species” clashing (bird people and humans with TVs for a head?!), but it felt intentional and weirdly fitting.
-In a “soft worldbuilding” kind of way, it made the world feel more alive.
-The characters you encounter are cool, that’s most I am willing to say to not spoil.
+Sure, it’s RPG Maker XP, so janky movement and low resolutions ahoy.
+But as with many other titles made with the engine (SigCorp series, anyone?), it compensates with great music and pixel art.
+There is a lot of style clashing - robots, bird people, …people with TVs for a head?!, but it strangely didn’t feel out of place, and instead contributed to the “vibe” of the world.
+At large, said vibe is what carried it for me for me, and elevated an otherwise “simple” game.

 The 4th wall breaking is obviously the signature thing, and it was neat.
-Especially once you get to Solstice, the second part of the story.
-I can’t deny, I hoped for more sophisticated puzzles, but this isn’t an InfoSec CTF contest, is it?
+Especially once you get to Solstice, the second part of the story (wink wink).
+I can’t deny, I hoped for more sophisticated puzzles in that regard.
+But this isn’t a CTF contest, is it?

 What I disliked

 Practically all of my gripes with the game are technical.
 I am a Linux user, and although I don’t expect dedicated support for a relatively niche platform, it was nonetheless annoying to run a virtual machine with Windows just to play a game.
-Especially since there was support for common distributions previously, and I run plain and simple Fedora.
+Especially since there was support for common distributions previously, and I run Fedora, a relatively common distribution.
 Urgh!
 Kind of fits thematically, I guess.

-There was also lots of techno babble related to programming.
-It got tiring for me towards the end, especially since it’s central to game’s premise.
-But as a fan of To the Moon and Talos Principle I just accepted games don’t need to have realistic depiction of computers or science to be enjoyable.
-Plus, I don’t think those who aren’t in a CS-related field will really notice or have an issue with this.
+There was also lots of techno babble related to computers.
+It got tiring for me towards the end, especially as it’s central to game’s premise.
+But as a fan of To the Moon and The Talos Principle, I have come to accept that games don’t need a “realistic” depiction of computers or science (or Computer Science!) to be enjoyable.
+Plus, I doubt those who aren’t in a related field will really notice or have an issue with this.

 Also #2, at times it was a bit confusing to figure out what to do next, but that was probably just me…